weizhepei/InstructRAG/README.md

     - [Model Checkpoints](#model-checkpoints)

 ## Installation
-The following script will create an Python virtual environment and install all required packages.
+Run the following script to create a Python virtual environment and install all required packages.
 ```shell
 bash setup.sh
 ```